obzenner/archy/arch.md

 [Updated] Added arch sh orchestrator, archy CLI, and CLI wrappers nodes and flows.
 [Updated] Removed curl CLI and GitHub Pattern Source; patterns are read locally.
 [Updated] Explicitly modeled jq CLI as part of normalization and parsing.
 [Updated] Legacy fetch scripts removed: cli/fetch_pattern.sh and scripts/fetch_fabric_pattern.sh are no longer part of the system.
+[Updated] Patterns in Patterns_Library now encode strict C4 and Mermaid rules to guide Tools_Module and Arch_Orchestrator output normalization; no new containers added.

 | Name | Type | Description | Responsibilities | Security controls |
 |---|---|---|---|---|